rustyrussell/lightning-rfc-old/bolts/02-wire-protocol.md

 The behaviour when failing a connection depends on the state:

 1. If no anchor has been broadcast, nothing need be done.
-2. If no HTLC was ever created, the latest commitment transaction SHOULD be broadcast.
+2. If no commitment signature have ever been received (ie. non-funding side before the first HTLC), nothing need be done.
 3. If a valid `close_signature` was received, the node SHOULD use `sig` to create a close transaction, which SHOULD be broadcast.
 (The last `close_signature` is closest to our desired fee).
 4. Otherwise, the node SHOULD sign and broadcast the latest commitment